media-io/ex_step_flow/README.md

   slack_api_channel: {:system, "SLACK_API_CHANNEL"}
 ```

 Remarks: the `slack_api_channel` configure the channel for error jobs notification.
 The message contains also a link to the workflow, so `exposed_domain_name` configure the hostname of the hosted application.

-### Expose StepFlow Rest API
+### Expose StepFlow REST API

-Step Flow provides the Rest API to mamage Workflows and Jobs.
+Step Flow provides the REST API to manage Workflows and Jobs.

 Create a module with:

 ```elixir
 defmodule MyApplicationWeb.StepFlow.Plug do
   @moduledoc false